material-motion/tools/creating_a_github_repository.md

 Set up your repository's labels by running the following from a local copy of the material-motion-team repo:

     gh label templatize --template labels.json -u material-motion -r material-motion-repo-name

+## Step 6: Disable the Wiki

+Open the Settings and options pages.
+Disable the Wiki.

+## Step 6: Disable merge commits

+Open the Settings and options pages.
+Disable "Allow merge commits".